Simon Ooi Tze Min: Member of Kedah State Executive Council

 After the Pakatan Harapan coalition became State Government in the 14th General Election, Simon was appointed as a Member of Kedah State Executive Council (EXCO), being the only Chinese representative from PKR.
 During his service, he held the portfolios of Environment, Science and Technology; as well as Chinese and Siamese Community Affairs.
 Two years later, the PH State Government in Kedah was overthrown where Simon signed off his duty as an EXCO and returned to the opposition seat.

 People’s Justice Party

 Prior to 2018, Simon held the position of Deputy Chairperson for PKR Youth Wing (Angkatan Muda Keadilan) in Kedah state.
-After the Party Elections in 2018, Simon was appointed as the treasurer of the Central Youth Wing and Vice Chairperson of the party in Kedah State.
-In 2022, he contested in the Keadilan Party Elections or known as Pemilihan Keadilan 2022, he wrestled against one of the pioneer members in the party, Dato’ Johari Abdul and won the position Chairperson in Sungai Petani Division.
-Whereas in the central level, Simon contested for the position of Central Leadership Council Member alongside with 73 other candidates and was elected after securing 703 votes, making him to the Top 20 for the position.
-He was also continually appointed as the Vice Chairperson of PKR in Kedah state.
+After the Party Elections in 2018, Simon was appointed as the treasurer of the Central Youth Wing and Vice Chairperson of the party in Kedah.
+In 2022, he contested in the Keadilan Party Elections or known as Pemilihan Keadilan 2022, he wrestled against one of the pioneer members in the party, Johari Abdul and won the position of Chairman of Sungai Petani Division.
+Whereas in the central level, Simon contested for the position of Central Leadership Council Member along with 73 other candidates and was elected after securing 703 votes, making him to the Top 20 for the position.
+He was also continually appointed as the Vice Chairperson of PKR of Kedah.